-Few things unite the Pacific Northwest’s culture, economy and ecology like food.
-And at the heart of everything “foodie” are the ingredients themselves.
-Home to hundreds of commercial food crops and products, Oregon is among the most diverse agricultural producers in the nation, if not the world.
 Where do these ingredients come from?
-Who grows them?
 What communities do they support?
 What makes them delicious?
-And what can they become in the hands of the best chefs in the region?
-“Superabundant” is OPB’s new video series, dedicated to the stories behind the foods you love.
-We begin with truffles.
+And what can they become in the hands of the best food makers in the region?
+“Superabundant” is Oregon Public Broadcasting’s new video series dedicated to the stories behind the foods you love.

 Editor’s note: We know it may be tempting to try mushroom hunting yourself, but please keep in mind that there are several species of mushrooms that are very dangerous to humans and animals.
 Never consume a wild mushroom without consulting an expert.